Monday, November 19, 2018

 We walked to the Carpenter Street (equivalent to Gaya Street of KK) a few times.
 But honestly, its vibrancy is in no way comparable to Gaya Street of KK.

 We found this little road side store set up on a pedestrian walkway in between a busy road and the wall of a row of old shop building near Carpenter Street.
 This is something that we no longer see in KK but still found in many places in West Malaysia.
-This store which sells Cendol immediately reminded me of the Teochew Chendul (Read here) we had in Penang.
+This store which sells Cendol instantly reminded me of the Teochew Chendul (Read here) we had in Penang.
 In the end, I was more nostalgic about the traditional Cendol.
-The Cendol Sago sold at this store is rated a few stars behind as far as I am concerned!
+I consider the Cendol Sago sold at this store to be a few stars behind compared to the Chendol in Penang as far as I am concerned!

 The most famous landmark in Kuching, the Sarawak State Legislative Assembly is visible from the hotel and within walking distance.
 To visit this landmark, we had to walk across Sarawak River via the "Crooked Pedestrian Bridge", which the local people like to call it.
 Our hotel is at the southern bank of Sarawak River within Kuching South City while the Legislative Building is at the northern bank within the Kuching North City.